ternandsparrow/wild-orchid-watch-api-facade/README.md

 clients.

 # Design decisions
-*CORS*: no CORS support is provided because this API is intended to be consumed machine-to-machine.
-Also a secret is required to call this API and web clients, who use CORS, cannot keep secrets.
+*CORS*: no CORS support is provided on the `/wow-observations` endpoint because this API is intended to be consumed machine-to-machine clients, not from a browser.

 *Google Cloud Run*: using this over Cloud Functions means we can create a container with everything we need.
 This means there's no vendor lock-in and